brotkrueml/schema/Documentation/Migration/Index.rst

 Over the time some properties moved from the core vocabulary to pending with newer version of the Schema.org definition (for whatever reason).
 To avoid breaking, these properties were reapplied to the corresponding type models.
-Those properties have no been removed.
+Those properties have now been removed.
 If you need some of them, register them yourself like explained in :ref:`extending-register-additional-properties` or install the `schema_pending`_ extension.